macmedia/unifi-docker/README.md

 **NB!** Make sure to read release notes prior to upgrade!
 **NB!** Note that, when upgrading to v3.8.1, a new port 7442 was added for secure camera communications.
 Make sure docker maps this new port when starting and that you handle any additional routing settings you may have to that port.

-- Stop the running container
-- Backup your Host Data Volumes (`~/Applications/unifi-video`)
-- Pull the latest image `docker pull exsilium/unifi-video:v3.8.1`
-- Rename the old container to something else than `unifi-video`.
-Refer to [docker rename](https://docs.docker.com/engine/reference/commandline/rename/) command
-- Update the `run.sh` to reflect the new version (v3.8.1)
-- Start the new image against the same Host Data Volumes by using `run.sh` or manually calling `docker run` with appropriate arguments.

 ## Need help?

 If you have questions, comments, concerns.
-Did you find something not working or if you just need help, please [file a Github Issue](https://github.com/exsilium/docker-unifi-video/issues) and I'll do my best to help you.
+Did you find something not working or if you just need help, please [file a Github Issue](https://github.com/macmedia/unifi-docker/issues) and I'll do my best to help you.

 Please don't use Docker Hub comments section for reaching out!